m1maker/ngt-docs/ngt_documents/main/objects/file/methods/write.md

 ## Remarks

-this method will put contents to the file, depending on how the file is opened.
-If opened in append mode then the contents will be inserted at the end of the file. or If opened write mode then all the contents will be overwritten with the new contents.
+This method will put contents to the file, depending on how the file is opened.
+If opened in append mode then the contents will be inserted at the end of the file.
+Or if opened in write mode then all the contents will be overwritten with the new contents.

 ## Example